 Helpful resources for visiting Russia

 For the best deals on renting a car in Russia, use this offer to get 15% off on all car rentals in Russia.

 Are you looking for the best travel insurance deals?
 I personally recommend World Nomads.

 For the cheapest flights to Russia, this Air France coupon can get you up to 20% off on all flights to Russia.
 Yes, it’s an affiliate link but I use it for booking my flights too because it’s an amazing deal!

 Do you want to join some exciting tours in Russia and even see the Northern Lights?
 Use this Baltic Tours offer and save $50 on your first order.

 For accommodation deals, my Booking discount code can help you save up to 15% off on all accommodation rentals in Russia.
 And if you want to stay in luxurious hotels, use this offer to get 10% off on all Radisson Hotels in Russia.

 Despite the fact that getting a visa for tourists in Russia nowadays is a lot easier, a lot of people still don’t look at it as a popular tourist destination.
 If you’re one of those people, I hope this article will change your mind…

 Did you ever visit Russia?
 Did this article show you that there are a lot of vacation spots in Russia beyond Moscow and St. Petersburg that are worth visiting?
+Which were your favorite places?
 Feel free to share your thoughts in the comments!

 Like it?
 Pin it.